spinalcordtoolbox/spinalcordtoolbox/documentation/source/dev_section/concepts.rst

 Reference Spaces
 ================

-As many other tools, SCT follows a standard nomenclature for reference spaces in which the world or local coordinates are expressed.
+As in many other tools, SCT follows a standard nomenclature for reference spaces in which the world or local coordinates are expressed.

-The string is formed from character label among:
+The string is formed from character label among (relative to a human subject):

 - `L` / `R`: left-right
 - `P` / `A`: posterior-anterior
 - `I` / `S`: inferior-superior

-(relative to a human subject).

 The character position corresponds to the axis index.

 SCT uses the "from" convention, which for clarity we postfix by a dash.